 If you park in the street, you must always park facing the direction of travel and must not park next to a fire hydrant.
 Many cities will have restrictions on parking times and days so please check signage carefully.

 There are very few roundabouts in the USA.
-They prefer 4 way crossroads, often with a stop sign for each road.
-Cars take turns to cross, usually in the order they arrived at the juntion.
+They prefer stop signs or 4 way crossroads, often with a stop sign for each road.
+Cars take turns to cross, usually in the order they arrived at the junction.

 At red traffic lights, you can usually turn right unless a sign tells you otherwise provided you give way to cars and pedestrians who have a green light.

 Most cars, SUVs and minibuses will use unleaded petrol (gas).
 In the UK unleaded fuel is shown with a green hose and diesel is a black one, however in the USA it is the opposite way around so you’ll usually want the black hose.
-Some stations will use one hose for all grades of fuel and you’ll press a button to select a grade.
-Usually you’ll need to pay at the counter before you can pump your fuel and often fuel is cheaper for cash payments as opposed to card.
+Often gas stations will use one hose for all grades of fuel and you’ll press a button to make a selection.
+Usually you’ll need to pay at the counter before you can pump your fuel.

 In the USA they use the United States Dollar (USD or $).
 It is different to the Canadian Dollar.
 100 cents is equal to $1, and they have names for some denominations such as Nickel (5c), Dime (10c) and Quarter (25c).